Flora

 Cornus mas

 The Cornelian Cherry is a deciduous species native to Central and Southern Europe which thrives best in the Donau-Auen National Park in dry areas at higher elevations.
-This species has long been popular thanks to the bright yellow flowers which appear early in the year, usually in March, and due to its edible and highly versatile fruit.
+This species has long been popular thanks to the bright yellow flowers which appear early in the year, and due to its edible and highly versatile fruit.

 More Information